What is HRI?

 The Helsinki Region Infoshare (HRI) service aims to make regional information quickly and easily accessible to all.
 Essentially, HRI is a web service for fast and easy access to open data sources between the cities of Helsinki, Espoo, Vantaa and Kauniainen.
 The data published is mainly statistical, giving a comprehensive and diverse outlook on different urban phenomena, such as living conditions, economics and well-being, employment and transport.
 A good proportion of the data material offered by the service is GIS based.

-The data can be used in research and development activities, decision-making, visualization, data journalism and in the development of apps.
 The data may be used by citizens, businesses, universities, academies, research facilities or municipal administration.
 The data on offer is ready to be used freely at no cost.
 There are no limitations on users; anyone interested in open data can participate.

 For example, existing open data has already been utilized in different ways.
 Take a look at the HRI showcase gallery for an overview of apps and services created with the use of open data.